jbcodeforce/yarfba/docs/serverless/lambda.md

 For AWS Lambda, AWS manages the underlying infrastructure and foundation services, the operating system, and the application platform.
 Developer need to ensure code, libraries, configuration, IAM are well set.
 Some security considerations:

 * Data privacy with encryption at rest with customer managed Key, encryption in transit, access control.
 * Function runtime environment variables are secured by encryption using a Lambda-managed KMS key (named `aws/lambda`).
-The Create Function API cor UpdateFunctionConfiguration may use KMS Keys.
+The `CreateFunction` API or `UpdateFunctionConfiguration` may use KMS Keys.
 * AWS X-Ray also encrypts data by default.
 * TLS1.2 for all public APIs.
 * Run on EC2 with Nitro System for better security isolation.